 - The submitted file must not contain any identifying information.
-The audio file should be named: “AltoEntry.mp3” (.wav, etc.)
+The video file should be named: “AltoEntry.mov” (.mp4, etc.)

-- Past winners of the ITA Alto Trombone Competition are not eligible in the 2017 ITA Alto competition.
+- Past winners of the ITA Alto Trombone Competition are not eligible to enter the 2018 ITA Alto competition.

 Preliminary Round Repertoire